apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 On the other side of the spectrum, you have [RNNs and LSTMs](https://arxiv.org/pdf/1808.03314).
 Or, architectures with recurrence more generally.
 While a default transformer is incapable of expressing a function with more discrete decision points than the sum of its layers, a [looped transformer](https://arxiv.org/abs/2510.25741) actually can because it has "infinite layers" through recurrence.
 The downside is that to train it you need a gradient through infinite layers also.
 This is mathematically sound, but numerically unstable.
 Due to the catastrophic accumulation of small rounding errors, you cannot backprop through infinite layers and get the right answer at the end.

 But what if we didn't do backprop?
 What if there were way to train these architectures that would be otherwise impractical, like RNNs or even something non-differentiable?
 Once you start relaxing enough restrictions, maybe there's an architecture out there that's better for long context in the limit.
 It's certainly possible.
 In fact I think it's almost certain.
+Most long-context memory systems you'd want to design are nondifferentiable.
+There's no way to train them.
+Until now, potentially.

+Really though, who knows what the optimal architecture will be.
 Maybe it looks like a transformer, maybe it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe [Mamba](https://arxiv.org/abs/2312.00752).
+Maybe it's RWKV's [ROSA](https://arxiv.org/abs/2602.02499).
 Maybe it's something exotic that nobody has come up with yet.
 Or a combination of all of the above.
 But it's out there.

 My concrete fear is that we are barking up the wrong tree.
 Considering how many people have put effort into solving the transformer context length scaling problem, I don't think such a thing as free lunch exists if we keep doing what we're doing.
 If it did, someone would have found it by now.
 I think the efficient sparse attention techniques we already have are close to as good as they're going to get.